spiceai/docs/spiceaidocs/docs/use-cases/rag/index.md

 pagination_next: null
 ---

-Use Spice to access data across disparate datasources for Retrieval-Augmented-Generation (RAG).
+Use Spice to access data across various data sources for Retrieval-Augmented-Generation (RAG).

-Spice helps developers combine structured data via SQL query, and unstructured data recommended by built-in vector similarility search, to feed to large-language-models (LLMs) through a native AI-gateway.
+Spice enables developers to combine structured data via SQL queries and unstructured data through built-in vector similarity search.
+This combined data can then be fed to large language models (LLMs) through a native AI gateway, enhancing the models' ability to generate accurate and contextually relevant responses.